 1) Micro-influencers

 These influencers have a relatively modest following within their niche.
 They create relevant content for their audience and communicate with them through various platforms.
-Having a smaller audience allows them to bond with the people who follow them regularly.
-Working with them is more appealing for businesses that are trying to develop personal relationships with their target audience.
+Having a smaller audience allows them to bond with their followers.
+Working with them is more appealing for businesses trying to develop personal relationships with their target audience.

 How to work with them

-Due to their manageable size of followers, they are able to communicate with your target audience.
-When you have chosen the right micro-influencer, you can ask them to write a post about your service, share a review, or post a photo on Instagram with your product.
+Due to their manageable number of followers, micro-influencers can engage with your target audience.
+After choosing the right micro-influencer, ask them to write a post about your service, share a review, or post a photo on Instagram with your product.
 After that, they can talk about their experience with your product or direct audience members to your website.

 2) Celebrity influencers